-Accreditation to the Chartered Institute of Highways and Transportation (CIHT), which manages the TPP qualification programme in partnership with the Transport Planning Society, is pending.
-Once accreditation has been granted, the course will form part of the pathway for the Transport Planning Professional (TPP) qualification for students who successfully complete the MSc, including the modules Streets, Places and Active Transport and Land Use Planning and Transport.
+Accreditation to the Chartered Institute of Highways and Transportation (CIHT), which manages the TPP qualification programme in partnership with the Transport Planning Society.
+The course will form part of the pathway for the Transport Planning Professional (TPP) qualification for students who successfully complete the MSc, including the modules Streets, Places and Active Transport and Land Use Planning and Transport.